About Saint Mary's

 Vice-President, Finance and Administration

 Ms. Gabrielle Morrison was appointed Vice-President, Administration in December 1997.
 In January 2013, her portfolio expanded and she was appointed Vice-President, Finance & Administration.
 Her responsibilities include oversight of Facilities Management, Financial Services, Human Resources, Information Technology Systems & Support, Athletics & Recreation, Housing & Conference Services and Food Services, and Emergency Response.
-Additionally, Ms. Morrison plays a leadership role in various University strategic initiatives such as Sustainability Strategy, Health & Wellness Strategy, and the Service Excellence initiative and the University strategic plan development.
+Additionally, Ms. Morrison plays a leadership role in various University strategic initiatives such as Sustainability Strategy, Health & Wellness Strategy, the Service Excellence initiative and the University strategic plan development.

 Ms. Morrison is a member of the Board of Governors and a member of the Board’s Executive, Finance, Investment, Audit, Pension, Property, and Human Resources Committees.